UAB-IT/linear/docs-src/principals/color.md

 ## Primary

-This color is used for navigational ques and as a theme in some components.
+This color is used for navigational cues and as a theme in some components.
 The use of this color should indicate high importance or an actionable item such as a button or link.
 This base of this color is **UAB green** from the UAB brand toolkit.

 <div style="display: flex; flex-wrap: wrap;">
   <div style="margin: 10px;">